nexpy-io/react-easy-context-api/README.md

 #### useBridgeValue

-This hook return a value for BridgeProvider
+This hook return a value for BridgeProvider.

 ## Limitations